kezewang/pixelwiseImageSaliencyAggregation/README.md

 The source code is for educational and research use only without any warranty; if you use any part of the source code, please cite related paper:

 Keze Wang, Liang Lin, Jiangbo Lu, Chenglong Li, Keyang Shi.
-"PISA: Pixelwise Image Saliency by Aggregating Complementary Appearance Contrast Measures with Edge-Preserving Coherence.", to appear in IEEE Trans. on Image Processing.
+"PISA: Pixelwise Image Saliency by Aggregating Complementary Appearance Contrast Measures with Edge-Preserving Coherence.", in IEEE Trans.
+Image Process., vol. 24, no. 10, pp. 3019-3033, 2015.

 If you have any question about the code, please email kezewang@gmail.com